 In the Object Spy dialog box, click the pointing hand , then click the AllLights application.

-The AllLights control extends JavaApplet, for which UFT support is built in, therefore it recognizes the application as a JavaApplet, named AllLights.
+The AllLights control extends JavaApplet, for which UFT One support is built in, therefore it recognizes the application as a JavaApplet, named AllLights.
 The icon shown is the standard JavaApplet class icon:

 Close the Object Spy.